 The EraseBlock function is used to erase a block of 64 contiguous bytes in Flash.
 The first thing the EraseBlock function does is to check the protection bits and determine if the desired BLOCKID is writable.
-If write protection is turned on, the EraseBlock function will exit, setting the accumulator and KEY2 back to 00h.
-KEY1 will have a value of 01h, indicating a write failure.
+If write protection is turned on, the EraseBlock function exits, setting the accumulator and KEY2 back to 00h.
+KEY1 has a value of 01h, indicating a write failure.
 The EraseBlock function is only useful as the first step in programming.
-Erasing a block will not cause data in a block to be one hundred percent unreadable.
+Erasing a block does not cause data in a block to be one hundred percent unreadable.
 If the objective is to obliterate data in a block, the best method is to perform an EraseBlock followed by a WriteBlock of all zeros.

-To set up the parameter block for the EraseBlock function, correct key values must be stored in KEY1 and KEY2.
+To setup the parameter block for the EraseBlock function, correct key values must be stored in KEY1 and KEY2.
 The block number to be erased must be stored in the BLOCKID variable and the CLOCK and DELAY values must be set based on the current CPU speed.

-Table 28.
+Table 26.
 EraseBlock Parameters

-Name Address Description KEY1 0,F8h 3Ah KEY2 0,F9h Stack Pointer value when SSC is executed BLOCKID 0,FAh Flash block number (00h-7Fh) CLOCK 0,FCh Clock divider used to set the erase pulse width DELAY 0,FEh For a CPU speed of 12 MHz set to 56h
+Name Address Description KEY1 0,F8h 3Ah KEY2 0,F9h Stack Pointer value when SSC is executed BLOCKID 0,FAh Flash block number (00h-7Fh) CLOCK 0,FCh Clock divider used to set the erase pulse width DELAY 0,FEh For a CPU speed of 12 MHz set to 56h function is indicated by SR. The protection level is stored in two bits according to Table 27.
+These bits are bit packed into the 64 bytes of the protection block.
+Therefore, each protection block byte stores the protection level for four Flash blocks.
+The bits are packed into a byte, with the lowest numbered block's protection level stored in the lowest numbered bits.